Cours3r/Dotfiles/readme.md

 # Dotfiles

-This repository if my collection of dotfiles for running arch and openbox.
-The majority are copied from other users from r/unixporn and tweaked for my personal use.
-The goal is to learn and build my own files.
+This repository if my collection of dotfiles for running arch and openbox or i3-gaps.
+The majority are copied from other users from r/unixporn and tweaked for my personal use, with a few that I wrote myself.

 ### Included